 Tomato and basil are like best friends.
 They go together in whole form (fruit and leaf) and in soup form (pulverized and blended.)
-Today, we talk about them together soup form, IN A BLENDER!!
+Today, we talk about them together in soup form, IN A BLENDER.
+Hence, the name, Creamy Blender Tomato and Basil Soup!

 Making Tomato Basil Soup In A Blender

 Believe it or not, it’s totally possible!
-So the good folks down at Instant Pot partnered with me on the Ace Blender!!
+So the good folks down at Instant Pot partnered with me on their new Ace Blender.
 If you follow me on Instagram, you saw that this blender is a BEAST of a blender!

-It’s solid construction and easy to navigate digital pad proves that making anything, from soup to crushing ice, to making ice cream a complete possibility.
+It’s solid construction and easy to navigate digital pad proves that making anything, from pureeing super smooth soup to crushing the perfect ice with no problems, making the perfect blended smoothies to making a host of alternative nuts milks, it’s all a complete possibility.
 Seriously.
 I would NOT steer you wrong here.

 The tomato basil soup I’m making today was chosen because I LOVE that flavor combination and because the blender not only makes this soup super smooth – it COOKS IT IN THE BLENDER AS WELL!!!!
 I kid you not!!